 Badass Army: The 501st Legion, or "Vader's fist" as it's nicknamed.

-Batman Can Breathe in Space: Averted, going outside in Polis Massa will drain your health unless you're in a tank or are a droid.
-This triggers fridge logic when you wonder why Clones and Stormtroopers can't do this in their sealed armor, unless if the armor really isn't sealed after all.
+Batman Can Breathe in Space: Averted.
+Going outside in Polis Massa will drain your health, unless you're in a tank or are a droid.
 Walking out of your capital ship in a space battle has the same effect as jumping into one of the numerous bottomless pits, although it is possible through a glitch to land a ship outside the hangar and walk around on the outside edge of the ship without dying of asphyxiation.

 Big Badass Battle Sequence: In many ways, the entire point of the game.
 In the PC version, there's an "XL" gamemode, which is like Conquest except with even more people on the field at once.
 It's only available on maps based on the biggest battles of the series.